 Watch Karwana Online On Amazon Prime

 8. Y Tu Mama Tambien (2001)

 From the outset, it’s clear that Alfonso Cuaron‘s Y Tu Mama Tambien isn’t just another coming-of-age movie.
 Hidden messages and paralleled storylines exist throughout, assertively highlighted by the narrator, who speaks only when everything is silent.
 Class divisions can be seen immediately in the two central characters, Tenoch and Julio, who come from differing economic backgrounds.
 We follow the boys as they travel through Mexico with Luisa, an older woman, with the aim of finding a paradise beach.

 Similar to Travel Movies – Every Alfonso Cuarón Film Ranked

-The young men are reckless in their behavior, engaging in mindless sex and alcohol consumption without fear of consequences – a fact which shows both their naivety and immaturity.
+The young men are reckless in their behavior, engaging in mindless sex and alcohol consumption without fear of consequences – a fact that shows both their naivety and immaturity.
 Their unconventional relationship with Luisa derives from her own pain and her need for control and admiration after feeling abandoned and lonely.
 As the relationships become more complex, the boys begin to realize that their behavior has consequences and that they are not invincible to heartache or confusion.

 In a coexisting storyline, there is significance in the theme of concealing hidden truths.
 Julio and Tenoch hide their judgment of each other’s backgrounds as well as their hidden desires.
 Luisa hides her life-changing secret.
 Poverty is hidden from society which often opts to turn a blind eye.
-A movie of many messages, both subtle and effective.
+A movie with many messages, both subtle and effective.

 7. Wild (2014)